Filing taxes can be tough, especially if you are experiencing housing instability or homelessness.

 If your state requires you to file a state return, contact your state’s department of revenue or tax office to get info on any state tax withheld.

 Where do I find free tax help?

 If you have a basic tax return, there are free options to file online.
-You can visit Get Your Refund, a fully virtual tax assistance service where you can file your tax return with the help of an IRS-certified volunteer.
+You can visit Get Your Refund, an online tax service where you can file your tax return with the help of an IRS-certified volunteer.
 Get Your Refund is free for those who earn less than about $66,000.

 If you’re able to file taxes on your own, you can use MyFreeTaxes if you do not have self-employment income and you earn less than $73,000.

 If you are self-employed, there are many tax filing software options that may cost less than visiting a paid tax preparer.

 Claiming Social Security Benefits While Experiencing Homelessness – Social Security Administration

 Homelessness Resources & Shelter Directory – Start Sleeping